chopsueey/WinScripts/README.md

 This app uses the Hyper-V-Automation repository: https://github.com/fdcastel/Hyper-V-Automation

-Run Editor (like VS Code) and main.exe as Adminstrator for creating VMs.
+Run Editor (like VS Code) and main.exe as Adminstrator for most scripts.

 ## Install packages